April 1, 2018

 The true essence of journal work is this: it is an acknowledgement of where we are at particular points in time and place in the total duration of our life journey.
-It is obvious that an individual in his or her life journey passes through particular times and places.
 These times and places are situations of a person’s life that are contexts for particular experiences, actions and events.
 These situations, and the experiences contained within them, constitute our personal history, our “story” so to speak.
 This is our past.
 It is the path we have carved up to this present moment of our lives.

 Journaling Can Help You Release Your Past